ciber-lab/nafta/README.md

 ## Introduction

-### Articles
+### Article

- Please cite these articles if you use the dataset, model or method(s), or find the articles useful in your research.
+ Please cite this article if you use the dataset, model or method(s), or find the article useful in your research.
 Thank you!

   [Monitoring offshore oil pollution using multi-class convolutional neural networks][Paper1]